-We again began working on it, exchanging written discovery, talking to witnesses and trying to find experts.
+We again began working on it, exchanging written discovery, talking to witnesses, and trying to find experts.
 There were a few outstanding Motions that the court needed to rule on, so we were not able to begin taking depositions, and we waited for our rulings.

 Then, while we waited for the district court, the Montana Supreme Court handed down a new Indian law case – Big Spring.

 So, in the fall of 2011, the doctor and his employer filed another Motion for Summary Judgment.
 On the same issue.
-Again arguing that state court did not have the power to issue a binding judgment on a non-Indian doctor and his non-Indian employer because the deceased was a registered member of the Confederated Salish & Kootenai tribes.
+Again arguing that the state court did not have the power to issue a binding judgment on a non-Indian doctor and his non-Indian employer because the deceased was a registered member of the Confederated Salish & Kootenai Tribes.

 Last month – 9 years after our client’s husband’s death – we won!
 The court agreed that tribal sovereignty is not impinged by allowing a registered tribal member to step into state court to pursue an action against a non-Indian.
 Even if the malpractice occurred on the reservation.